 - Intumescent strips

 - Inspecting the door’s structural integrity

 - The gaps between the door and frame

 - Fire safety signage in the area is also checked to ensure they clearly indicate exits in an emergency situation

 Regular inspections and checks should be recorded and dated by the responsible person with any repairs or replacements required being dealt with as a matter of priority.

-The dedicated week links together many organisations who share the common interest in fire door usage and regulations.
+The dedicated week links together many organisations that share a common interest in fire door usage and regulations.

-Follow the hashtag #FireDoorSafetyWeek in the run up to, and during, the awareness week for the latest news and articles on social media.
+Follow the hashtag #FireDoorSafetyWeek for the latest news and articles on social media.